poandrej23-netizen/Statistical-analysis-of-IR-associated-CTCF-binding-sites/README.md

 # Statistical-analysis-of-IR-associated-CTCF-binding-sites

-permutation_chip_test.sh: performs a statistical assessment of the observed intersection of CTCF and Kaiso ChIP-seq peaks.
+permutation_chip_test.sh: performs a statistical assessment of the observed intersection of different types of ChIP-seq peaks.

 Usage:
 ```bash